sol-ochs/urinal-chooser/README.md

 2. An edge urinal is preferable to a middle urinal.
 3. All else equal, choose the nearest urinal.

+## Why tho?

+I started this as a fun project to work on while I study the F# language.

 ## Usage

 ```